JustArchiNET/ASF-ui/.github/FEATURES.md

 5. You can use the shortcut `CTRL + K` to remove everything at the current line that is after the cursor.

 6. You can use the shortcut `CTRL + L` to clear the whole terminal.

-7. Pressing on the new release notification will bring you to the Releases page.